usgs/wdfn-blog/content/fileOptions.md

 Not being an expert, I asked and got great advice from members of the [rOpenSci](https://ropensci.org/) community.
 This is what I learned:

--   "Identify how much CRUD (create, read, update, delete) you need to do over time and how complicated your conceptual model is.
+-   "Identify how much CRUD (create, read, uprequested\_date, delete) you need to do over time and how complicated your conceptual model is.
 If you need people to be interacting and changing data a shared database can help add change tracking and important constraints to data inputs.
-If you have multiple things that interact like sites, species, field people, measurement classes, complicated date concepts etc then the db can help."
+If you have multiple things that interact like sites, species, field people, measurement classes, complicated requested\_date concepts etc then the db can help."
 (Steph Locke)

--   "One thing to consider is whether the data are updated and how and by single or multiple processes."
+-   "One thing to consider is whether the data are uprequested\_dated and how and by single or multiple processes."
 (Elin Waring)

 -   "I encourage people towards databases when/if they need to make use of all the validation logic you can put into databases.
 If they just need to query, a pattern I like is to keep the data in a text-based format like CSV/TSV and load the data into sqlite for querying."
 (Bryce Mecum)